NOAA-EMC/NSEM-workflow/README.md

 ## Perform a post-storm assessment

-a) Set the storm for which to perform the assessment:
+a) Set the storm for which to perform the assessment, e.g.:

     $ setenv STORM shinnecock

-b) Set the type of model run:
+b) Set the type of model run, e.g.:

     $ setenv RUN_TYPE tide_spinup